Xu Haidong: Later career

 In 1955 Xu was one of ten officers awarded the rank of Senior General, or Da Jiang (大将), the first time that the rank of Senior General was established.
 Xu maintained his employment within the People's Liberation Army, but was only semi-active due to his medical condition.
 Xu was the chief editor of a book, the Military History of the Red 25th Army.

 After the founding of the People's Republic, Xu disagreed with many of Mao Zedong's policies, but was not purged for decades.
-In the 1959 Lushan Conference, Xu sided with Peng Dehuai in opposing Mao's Great Leap Forward: an economic programme that caused a man-made famine in which tens of millions of people starved to death.
+In the 1959 Lushan Conference, Xu sided with Peng Dehuai in opposing Mao's Great Leap Forward: a radical economic programme that caused a man-made famine in which tens of millions of people starved to death.
 Peng was purged for opposing Mao's economic policies, but Xu survived.
 In 1966, Xu again opposed Mao's radical policies at the beginning of the Cultural Revolution.
 Xu especially disagreed with Mao's practice of attacking career Party members with long histories of supporting the Party and the army.
-In spite of his opposition to the Cultural Revolution, in April 1969 Xu was promoted as a full Party representative during the 9th National Congress of the Communist Party of China.
+In spite of his opposition to the Cultural Revolution, in April 1969 Xu was promoted as a full Party representative during the 9th National Congress of the Chinese Communist Party.

 After the 9th Congress, Xu's opposition to the Cultural Revolution was recognized by China's radical Maoists.
-On October 25, 1969, Xu was purged as an "anti-Party element", and he and his family were forcibly expelled to Zhengzhou, Henan.
+On October 25, 1969, Xu was purged as an "anti-Party element", and he and his family were forcibly expelled to Zhengzhou, capital of Henan.
 The followers of Mao Zedong, Lin Biao and the Gang of Four, allegedly directed the purging of Xu.
 Xu's purging was physically and psychologically harsh, to the point of "torture".
 After his relocation, Xu was forced to live in a cold, damp house, and was denied medical treatment for his illness.
 Xu died several months after being purged, on March 25, 1970.

 Xu was posthumously rehabilitated by Deng Xiaoping on January 25, 1979.
 He was one of eight senior military officers purged during the rule of Mao Zedong who were rehabilitated after Deng came to power.